wp-plugins/quick-contact-form/readme.txt

 == Changelog ==

+= 6.2.2 =
+*	Fixed a complete cock up on the message styling

 = 6.1 =
 *	Small bug fix to stop duplicate info being sent.
 *	Improved the way fonts are managed